The Road to Acceptance

-If you’ve been reading my posts, you know that I talk a lot about awareness and acceptance.
+If you’ve been reading my posts for awhile, you know that I talk a lot about awareness and acceptance.
 They are crucial for healing from trauma, and they are crucial to properly advocate for your child.
 My husband was able to get the help he needed to get sober when he closed the door on denial and chose awareness and acceptance.
 Awareness and acceptance are also necessary components of a healthy marriage.
-I had to accept that the relationship I had with my mother was toxic, and because of that I had to go no contact with her.
+Without a doubt, the hardest thing I had to to accept was that my relationship with my mom was toxic.
+As a result, I made the decision to go no contact with her.

 When Brielle was born, I was determined to be the mother to her that I never had.
 Still, I hoped my mother could be a part of my life and part of my child’s life.
 After all, she was my mother, and she was Brielle’s grandmother.
 Although I hated what she had done to me, I loved her.